Shetoraz/myLife/README.md

 <p align="center">

 **Hey.
-I'm 19 years old.
+I'm 20 years old.
 I study at the Faculty of Physics and Mathematics at BSPU.
 For about a year I've been doing independent study of iOS development using articles, videos, online courses and books.
-I also study Objective-C, Python in my free time and do my own Python project.
+I also study Objective-C, Python in my free time and did my own Python projects.
 A positive guy who wants to make interesting apps for everyone.
-My own apps are below:**
+Several of my own apps are below:**

 </p>